10 amazing things we've learned about Microsoft Flight Simulator 2020

 If you forgot to fill up your plane's fuel tanks before you took off, it's not a big deal -- at least not in the virtual world.
 Range anxiety is no longer an issue as the sim lets you top up with virtual kerosene on the go.

-Content creator and streaming host Bruce Green recently flew "The world's longest flight from a real airplane," where he and co-pilot Boon livestreamed a 16-hour flight from Los Angeles to Dubai on Twitch using Microsoft Flight Simulator, which was set up in the cockpit of a real Boeing 737.
+Content creator and streaming host Bruce Greene recently flew "The world's longest flight from a real airplane," where he and co-pilot Boon livestreamed a 16-hour flight from Los Angeles to Dubai on Twitch using Microsoft Flight Simulator, which was set up in the cockpit of a real Boeing 737.
 The livestream was shot at Air Hollywood, a stage facility that has a dozen or so decommissioned aircraft that are used as sets for movie sequences.

 "We discovered -- which I know that a lot of people don't know, because they were spamming it during the stream -- is that you can refuel the plane at any time.
 You can tell the video game just to put more fuel in and it'll do it," says Greene.